uniwswap/uniwens-docs/contract-api-reference/.bch-permanent-registrar/registrar.md

 This section documents the parts of the registrar interface relevant to implementers of tools that interact with it.
 Functionality exclusive to the registrar owner or to controllers is omitted for brevity.

 The registrar works exclusively with label hashes - the `keccak256` of the first component of the label (eg, `keccak256('ens')` for `ens.eth`).
 For compatibility with ERC721, these are expressed as uint256 values rather than bytes32, but can be cast backwards and forwards transparently.
-The namehash of a name can be derived by computing `keccak256(baseNode, labelHash)`, where `basenode` is the namehash of the TLD the registrar manages - eg, `namehash('eth')`.
+The namehash of a name can be derived by computing `keccak256(baseNode, labelHash)`, where `basenode` is the namehash of the TLD the registrar manages - eg, `namehash('bch')`.

 Registrations and renewals are handled via the [controller](controller.md).